makinacorpus/php-bloom/README.md

 ## Notes

-Please read carefuly the original author's blog post, since it explains everything you need to know about Bloom filters: http://phpden.info/Bloom-filters-in-PHP
+Please carefully read the original author's blog post, since it explains everything you need to know about Bloom filters: http://phpden.info/Bloom-filters-in-PHP

-Please also use it wisely, the hashing algorithms are quite fast, but if you do use it too much, it will impact negatively your CPU usage.
+Please also use it wisely, the hashing algorithms are quite fast, but if you do use it too much, it will impact negatively on your CPU usage.

-There is numerous competitive other implementations, you may use whichever seems the best for you, take a look around before choosing.
+There are numerous other competitive implementations, you may use whichever seems the best for you, take a look around before choosing.